 Landscape Designer/Architect and Project Manager (Mid-Level)

-We are seeking a mid-level Landscape Designer/Architect and Project Manager with strong construction document (CD) experience to join our diverse team of professionals in the San Antonio, TX office.
+We are excited to be growing our San Antonio, TX landscape design studio and are seeking a mid-level Landscape Designer/Architect and Project Manager with strong construction document (CD) experience to join our diverse team of professionals.
 MIG’s offices are beginning to transition from remote work to more in-office collaboration, following Covid protocols.
 This position requires a local presence with the capability to work in the San Antonio office.
 We will start with remote work, but transition to a more hybrid schedule, as our offices open fully.
 Up-to-date Covid vaccination is required for all MIG staff.

 Collaborative Teammate: You will work as part of a cross-office, cross-discipline team that emphasizes community planning and environmental design for children, youth and families; parks and recreation; streets, and community facilities for public and private-sector clients across the U.S.